 When using a grow light, keep the light about 1 1/2 inches away from the broccoli plant.
 As the seedlings grow you can move the lights up.
 Keeping the light close to the seedlings prevents leggy seedlings.

 Once the seedlings have germinated and have at least 2 sets of leaves, thin the seedlings to one per section.

 If you are growing broccoli seedlings on a windowsill rotate the trays often to prevent the seedlings from growing too much toward the light source.

 Broccoli is a heavy nutrient feeder and will require a fertile potting mix.
-Look for organic potting soil that is rich with organic matter.
-The potting soil should also be well aerated and have excellent drainage properties.
+Look for organic potting soil that is rich in organic matter.
+The potting soil should also be well-aerated and have excellent drainage properties.

 Avoid using soil from your garden.
 Garden soil can come with insect larvae as well as diseases.